microsoft/promptflow/examples/flows/standard/basic/README.md

 ```

 - Test using connection secret specified in environment variables
+**Note**: we used `'` to wrap value since it supports raw value without escape in powershell & bash.
+For command prompt, you may remove the `'` to avoid it become part of the value.

 ```bash
 # test with default input value in flow.dag.yaml
 pf flow test --flow . --environment-variables AZURE_OPENAI_API_KEY='${azure_open_ai_connection.api_key}' AZURE_OPENAI_API_BASE='${azure_open_ai_connection.api_base}'